F5Networks/f5-telemetry-streaming/contributing/process_release.md

 ## Release candidate process:
 - Check that all `feature` and `docs` branches targeted to the current release were merged to `develop` branch
 - Choose the right commit in `develop` branch and create separate branch from it for release candidate with name "vX.Y.Z-RC1"
-- Ensure that all tests (unit tests and functional tests passed for that commit)
 - Update build number changes to:
   - [package.json](package.json)
   - [package-lock.json](package-lock.json)